Aurorastation/Aurora.3/vueui/README.md

 ```
 On first line we check if we already have open ui for this user, if we already have, then we just open it on last line, but if we don't have existing ui, we then create a new one.
 ### Step 2: Provide data
 But how we pass data to it?
 There is two ways to do it, first one is to pass initial data in constructor: `new(usr, src, "uiname", 300, 300, "Title of ui", data)`.
 But it's recommended to use `vueui_data_change` proc for data feed to ui.
+More information is available [on different ways to provide data.](.#ways-to-provide-data-to-ui-more-easily)
 ```DM
 /datum/mydatum/vueui_data_change(var/list/newdata, var/mob/user, var/datum/vueui/ui)
     if(!newdata)